-This can be tricky.
-With no one to watch your back, you have to be very aware of your surroundings as well as using your PIN and pocketing your new money.
+Using an ATM in a port (doesn’t matter where in the world) does have some risks.
+With no one to watch your back, you have to be extra aware of your surroundings as well as using your PIN and pocketing your new money.
 Do it quickly, securely and leave the area.

 Read related: Top 10 Reasons Why I Love to Cruise Solo